BCIT-MakePlus/pyscan/README.md

 Proceed to: [Running the PyScan Application](#Running-the-PyScan-Application).

 ### Deactivate the Virtual Environment
-If you no longer want to run the application, you will also need to deactivate the virtual environment.<br>
+To terminate the application, you will need to deactivate the virtual environment.<br>
-To deactivate the virtual environment on Windows, simply type:
+To deactivate, type:
 ```
 PyScan\Scripts\deactivate
 ```